theogrost/2020-37-N-HS4-01542/README.md

 Warning - amperands are escaped, replace them with & if you wish.

-## polish_scholars_methodology_publications_sample_public.csv
+## polish_scholars_methodology_publications_sample_public.csv - Sample of the polish scholars' methodology publications
-This file will appear alongside publication.
-Stay tuned!
 This is a dataset to explorw social and information networks of Polish management sciences methodology scholars.
-Abstracts were removed for copyright puropses.
+Due to copyright, some informations were removed (e.g., abstracts).

 For citation please use the following text: